 For bonus entries, students can post the “Time Changes” music video using the hashtag #FFATimeChanges.
 The idea is to use the video to raise awareness for ag.
 If a lot of people post it, a lot of people will see it and see who we, as farmers, really are.

 Stay up to date on Nash’s music and scholarship.
-The scholarship amount will be announced in June.
+FFA members can apply for the scholarship via the website in August; winners will be announced Oct.
+1.